Demonstration of a 1820 channel multiplexer for transition-edge sensor bolometers

 To mitigate the rise at high frequencies, we deviate from the previous design paradigm of constant pairwise channel spacing to a frequency-dependent spacing schedule.
 However, fabrication-induced frequency scatter means that scheduling the spacing as $\bar{f}^2$ over the full 4--8 GHz range would result in insufficient margin in the pairwise spacing at the low edge of the band.
 Thus, we compromise by fixing the spacing to a constant value of 1.5 MHz at low frequencies, then allow it to rise quadratically for $\bar{f} > 5.5$ GHz (shown in the center left of Figure~\ref{fig:operability}).
 The resonator spacings are set by tuning the electrical lengths of their transmission line sections as depicted in Figure~\ref{fig:schematic}.

 To evaluate the performance of this design and demonstration assembly, we performed a series of cryogenic tests.
 First, we cooled individual multiplexer chips, which enabled us to directly inject signals with dedicated wiring and measure crosstalk.
 Next, we integrated the 28-chip multiplexer assembly together to measure its behavior without the complicating influence of detectors.
 Finally, we integrated the multiplexer with a TES array and blanked-off feedhorns to measure end-to-end performance with negligible optical power incident on the TESs.
 All tests were performed at a temperature of 300 mK, unless otherwise noted, with cryogenic attenuation and amplification components representative of that used in upcoming CMB experiments \cite{RaoSOPlumbing, salatino2020design}.
-All measurements involving flux ramp modulated resonances use the SLAC Microresonator RF (SMuRF) tone-tracking electronics \cite{yu2023slac} for tone generation and demodulation with a flux ramp waveform of 5 $\Phi_0$ amplitude and 4 kHz frequency, resulting in a net modulation rate of 20 kHz.
+All measurements involving flux ramp modulated resonances use the SLAC Microresonator RF (SMuRF) tone-tracking electronics \cite{yu2023slac} for tone generation and demodulation with a flux ramp waveform of 5~$\Phi_0$ amplitude and 4~kHz frequency, resulting in a net modulation rate of 20~kHz.
+As the signals of interest for CMB measurements are $\lesssim$100~Hz, we downsample the raw 4~kHz data stream by a factor of 20 before writing to disk.

 We focus on verifying aspects of the multiplexer which are either fundamentally new or which may have changed with the updated design.
 Previous work has demonstrated that the multiplexer component fabrication and module assembly is scalable, high yield, and produces consistent noise performance across the $>10^5$ channels produced for the Simons Observatory \cite{whipps2023high, jones2024qualification, dutcher2024simons, satterthwaite2024SOumux, Healy2022modulerobustness, Healy2022UHFUFM, Li2020moduleassembly}.
 The readout noise with the SMuRF electronics and very similar chips has been shown to be white above $\sim$10 mHz with a rising $1/f$-like component at lower frequencies. \cite{henderson2018smurf, mccarrick2021simons}.
 The magnetic sensitivity of similar multiplexer chips and assemblies has also previously been quantified \cite{ConnorsMagnetic, Huber2022magnetic, Vavagiakis2021magnetic, Vavagiakis2018magnetic}.